 - Learn to write

 - Don’t blindly follow ideas

 - Focus on the little things when things are bad

 Dr. Jordan B Peterson is a renowned Canadian clinical psychologist, psychology professor, and author.
 His insights on life have found a huge following over the past few years.

-The recently published sequel to this book Beyond Order: 12 More Rules for Life is yet another of his work gaining popularity.
+The recently published sequel to this book, Beyond Order: 12 More Rules for Life, is yet another example of his work gaining popularity.

 Through his books and talks, Peterson gives profound life advice rooted in ancient wisdom, psychology, mythology, and personal experiences.
 His ideas surrounding the meaning of life aim to help people sort out their life and improve the world starting from themselves.

 His immense popularity can be credited to the powerful resonance and simplicity of his ideas among the masses.
 Not to mention, his views invite some criticism, too.